leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 *LL - I've written about the replicability issues with the Stanford prison experiment before [here.](https://www.leonlinsx.com/stanford-prison-replicability/ "stanford") I do agree that people will agree with options that are not optimal due to social pressure.
 There are also cases such as [the Abilene paradox](https://en.wikipedia.org/wiki/Abilene_paradox "paradox") where the group decides on an action that is counter to the preferences of most of the group.
 The nuance though is whether people do so for decisions of consequence or not.*

-- **We like to believe before someone else understands**
-    - Need to be careful though, since it's hard to tell at inception of the company between a visionary vs someone trying to defraud you
-    - When I meet somebody, I assume "there's daggers behind smiles".
-Someone smiles and I assume there's an alternative motive.
-Partially due to how I grew up in Coney Island

-- When I look for entrepreneurs I look for a common trait, that chip on their shoulder
-  - **Chips on shoulders put chips in pockets**
-  - Could be that they are a minority, grew up in broken family, or something else
-  - There's something they have to prove, an inextinguishable flame that compels them forward regardless of the money or fame they get
-  - Often in the face of some adversity they suffered where everyone else was over there and they were ok being the lone person

-*LL - Josh might be biased here due to his own tough upbringing.
-Having something to drive you when all else fails definitely helps with motivation, such as Lincoln, Rowling, or Jim Carrey.
-There are also plenty of successful people that had an easier start, such as Gates, Bezos, or Zuckerberg.*

 **Search for meaning**